Please wait while the transcript is being prepared...

-Part of the mission of EBI is to house lot of biological data,
+Part of the mission of EBI is collecting a lot of biological data resulting

-In the context, we have one of the services called metabolite,
+In this context, we have one of the services called metabolite,

-I'll keep a brief overview of what is metabolomics.
+For this talk, I'll give a brief overview of what is metabolomics.

 obviously, it's a very big and complicated field.

 There are a lot of aspects of it that I will not be able to cover,

 but I will be happy to answer any questions.

 There are some definitions that we need to start with.

 There are many keywords that refer to the same concept.